Baroka-wp/sinatraBlog/README.md

 # Hello Rails

-Study RoR base on Blog project.
+Study RoR base on Blog project. a blog website. creating a fully functional website that shows the list of posts and empowers readers to interact with them by adding comments and liking posts.

 ## Built With